 The Board approved a bonus plan (the "Bonus Plan") in May 2012, which was intended to compensate the participants, including executive officers, employees, directors and consultants for their contributions related to: the development of the Brisas Project; the manner in which the development effort was carried out allowing the Company to present a strong defense of its arbitration claim; the support of the Company's execution of the Brisas Arbitration; and the ongoing efforts to assist with positioning the Company in the collection of the Award, sale of the Mining Data or enterprise sale.
-The bonus pool under the Bonus Plan, as originally structured, was comprised of the gross proceeds collected or the fair value of any consideration realized related to such transactions less applicable taxes multiplied by 1% of the first \$200 million and 5% thereafter.
-In June 2018, the Board modified the Bonus Plan to increase the percentage participation of certain individuals who in the Board's opinion were not adequately recognized for their current contribution to efforts associated with the conclusion of the Settlement Agreement and the collection of the amounts contemplated thereunder.
-The effect of the Board's modification to the Bonus Plan was to increase the after-tax percentage allocation for the first \$200 million up to a maximum of 1.28% and the percentage allocation thereafter up to a maximum of 6.4%.
+The bonus pool under the Bonus Plan is comprised of the gross proceeds collected or the fair value of any consideration realized less applicable taxes multiplied by 1.28% of the first \$200 million and 6.4% thereafter.
 The Bonus Plan is administered by a committee of independent directors who selected the individual participants in the Bonus Plan and fixed the relative percentage of the total pool to be distributed to each participant.
-Participation in the Bonus Plan by existing participants is fully vested, subject to voluntary termination of employment or termination for cause.
-Participants who reach age 65 and retire are fully vested and continue to participate in future distributions under the Plan.

-In September 2019 the Company recorded an increase in its obligation to the Bonus Plan participants by approximately \$0.3 million as a result of the change to its original estimate of the income tax due on previous amounts received from Venezuela as discussed above.
-As of December 31, 2019, the total cumulative estimated obligation pursuant to the terms of the Bonus Plan from the sale of the Mining Data and collection of the Award was approximately \$4.4 million, which has been fully distributed to Bonus Plan participants.
+Participation in the Bonus Plan by existing participants is fixed, subject to voluntary termination of employment or termination for cause.
+Participants who reach age 65 and retire are fully vested and continue to participate in future distributions under the Bonus Plan.
+As of December 31, 2020, the total cumulative estimated obligation pursuant to the terms of the Bonus Plan from the sale of the Mining Data and collection of the Award was approximately \$4.4 million, of which approximately \$70 thousand remains payable to Bonus Plan participants.